 Offshore fishing is hazardous.
 So you can’t just engage in this sport without the proper training, equipment, and crew.
 Take, for instance, the example of two brothers fishing in the waters of Australia.

 Both brothers were seriously injured.
 These are the risks that you can encounter while you are sportfishing.

 After discussing this section, I know for sure that you know the answer to the question, “Is fishing considered a sport?”

 Fishing can be considered a sport.
 Just like other sports, fishing requires physical exertion and skill, and it is competitive.
 Also, like other sports, there are many fishing tournaments and competitions every year around the world.

-While fishing can be done leisurely, there are more strenuous and rigorous fishing that is competitive in nature.
-As such, fishing can be considered as a sport and not just a hobby.
+While fishing can be done leisurely, there is more strenuous and rigorous fishing that is competitive in nature.
+As such, fishing can be considered a sport and not just a hobby.